 How to get your message through to mixed audiences

-?Presenting would be SO much easier if all your audience had the same motivators.
+• all your audience had the same motivators.

-?Their concerns were all aligned.
+• their concerns were all aligned.

-?They’d be using your information in exactly the same way in identical contexts.
+• they’d be using your information in exactly the same way in identical contexts.

-?Their knowledge was all equal and the language they uttered was replete with the same terminology as the next person.
+• their knowledge was all equal and the language they uttered was replete with the same terminology as the next person.

 ❌Unfortunately, that’s rarely the case.